Avondale Cover 4.jpg

 Expeditions to farms, gardens and London Zoo

-Clubs including cookery and sewing, guitar and drumming, chess, drama, taekwondo and many others
+Clubs including cookery and coding, football and drumming, dance, crafts and many others

 HOW AVONDALE EXTRA WORKS

 Nearly all our generous benefactors live locally and so understand the challenges the school faces and the difference that extras can make in a child's life.
 We fundraise through appeals by letter and the occasional event at the school.
-We have also received good support from local independent schools.
+We sometimes receive support from local independent schools.

-The trustees meet twice a term to look at the accounts and consider the applications from teachers for clubs, trips and projects.
+The committee members meet twice a term to look at the accounts and consider the funding requests from teachers for clubs, trips and projects.

-The largest annual commitment is the residential trip for the children at the top of the school (aged 10 and 11) to a centre in the country or by the sea for 5 days.
-Each family is asked to contribute a small percentage while Avondale Extra pays the rest including the cost of two coaches there and back.
+The largest annual commitment is the residential trip for the children at the top of the school (aged 10 and 11) to a centre in the country for 4 days.
+Each family is asked to contribute a small percentage while Avondale Extra pays the rest including the cost of two coach rides there and back.

 The cost of the trip is high but the benefits to the children are enormous.